vatesfr/xen-orchestra/docs/backups.md

 ## Restore backups

-All your scheduled backup are acccessible in the "Restore" view in backup section of Xen Orchestra.
+All your scheduled backups are acccessible in the "Restore" view in the backup section of Xen Orchestra.

-1. Select your remote and click on the eye icon to see available VMs
+1. Select your remote and click on the eye icon to see the VMs available
 2. Choose the backup you want to restore
-3. Select SR where you want to restore it
+3. Select the SR where you want to restore it

 > Note: You can restore your backup even on a brand new XenServer and on a brand new hardware.

 ## About backup compression

-By default, *Backup* are compressed (using GZIP, done in XenServer side).
-There is no absolute rule but in general not compressed backup are faster.
+By default, *Backups* are compressed (using GZIP, done on XenServer side).
+There is no absolute rule but in general not compressed backups are faster.

 XenServer uses Gzip compression, which is:

 * slow
 * space efficient
-* consume less bandwidth (if your NFS share is far)
+* consumes less bandwidth (if your NFS share is far)

 If you have compression on your NFS share (or destination file-system like ZFS), you can disable compression in Xen Orchestra.

 ## Add a disk for local backups

 If you want to use XOA to store all your backups, you need to attach a large disk to it.
-This can be done in live.
+This can be done live.

 First, after your disk is attached to XOA, you'll have to find the new disk name with `fdisk -l`.
 It's probably `xvdb`.